 •An Open Farm and Visitors Centre accessible to the local and wider community

 Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study gives them a real working environment to develop their skills and knowledge.
 We have a wide range of animals including meerkats, cows, goats, Shetland ponies, donkeys, alpacas, pigs, sheep, chickens, red deer, guinea pigs, rabbits and much more.
 There is also a rodent room and an aquatics room featuring many different varieties of fish and other aquatic life.
 Our students take a walk on the wild side in our exotics room where they care for and study a variety of reptiles.
-This course is ideal if you are interested in a career working with animals introducing the main principles and practices of animal care and welfare.
+This course is ideal if you are interested in a career working with animals, introducing the main principles and practices of animal care and welfare.

 The areas of study are:

-•Maintain animal health and welfare
+•Maintain animal accommodation

-•Acceptance onto the programme is also subject to an interview
+• Acceptance onto the programme is also subject to an interview